-Q: I am sick on the day of the exam, or have a personal emergency and can't make it to class on exam day.
+Q: I am sick on the day of the exam or have a personal emergency and can't make it to class on exam day.
 What should I do?

-A: Firstly, if you are unwell while on campus, you should contact the Student Health Services immediately and your student advisor or the Office for Student Assistance Support Services (SASS).
+A: Firstly, if you are unwell while on campus, you should contact the Student Health Services immediately and your student advisor or the Office for Student Assistance & Support Services (SASS).

 If for valid reasons, with proofs (a note from the Dean's office or other school advisors), you miss an exam, please notify me immediately.
-Advanced notice is always preferred and proofs must be emailed within 36 hours of the missed exam to validate your absence.
-Viva voce reports will not be accepted and you will earn zero on the missed exam(s).
-Missing class for work, a job interview or a family event would not constitute an excused absence.
+Advanced notice is always preferred, and proofs must be emailed within 36 hours of the missed exam to validate your absence.
+Viva voce reports will not be accepted, and you will earn zero on the missed exam(s).
+Missing class for work, a job interview, or a prescheduled family event would not constitute an excused absence.

+Under no circumstances will individual exceptions be made when determining grades.
+This applies to extending deadlines if you forgot to complete an assignment.
+I will not make individual exceptions unless you have an officially approved absence from the university (health center, academic advisor, etc.).
 The grading methods described above are designed to facilitate life's unexpected events.
 Therefore, if you miss an exam with valid proofs, your score will be reweighted based on grading methods A, B or C. If you don't report your missed exam and provide valid proofs, you will earn zero on the exam.
 There are no exceptions to this.